 “Thursday 17th.
 Arrived at the lodge about 7 am and got some dried meat and a few tongues from one of the Freemen named Baptiste who embarked in our boat for Edmonton.
 Made about eight miles to day.
 Clear weather in the forenoon, but somewhat cloudy towards evening with appearance of rain.”
-Rain was always a problem, because the water would penetrate the packs and damage the furs they contained.
+Rain was always a problem, because the water would penetrate the valuable packs the York Factory Express men carried, and damage the furs they contained.

 “Friday 18th.
 The river having risen considerably last night, we were enabled to travel all day without encountering ice of any consequence.
 Saw two moose deer, but did not succeed in killing either of them.
 Had a few passing showers of rain with occasional glimpses of sunshine.

-The next stage of their journey would take these men on horseback across the Athabasca Portage to Edmonton House.
+The next stage of their journey would take these York Factory Express men on horseback across the Athabasca Portage to Edmonton House.
 By this time the road was quite good, but in earlier years the fur traders had dreaded their necessary journeys through this stretch of country!

-And to go on to the next leg of the York Factory Express, go here: http://nancymargueriteanderson.com/sixth-leg/
+Thank you!
+And to go on to the next leg of the York Factory Express, go here: https://nancymargueriteanderson.com/sixth-leg/

 Copyright, Nancy Marguerite Anderson, 2014.
 All rights reserved.